cybrox/zythum/CONTRIBUTING.md

 - `path` The path to the mod zip you want to generate info for
 - `new` If set to "new", the output file will directly be in `/mods` instead of `/import`
 - `base` If set, the generator will load this package into the mods too, in case your mods require a base library.

+**config:** This script contains two variables that define the path to your factorio executable and your factorio mod directory, you might need to update those depending on your machine.